Source: Becker's Hospital Review Feb. 2017

-APV=Annual Purchasing Volume in billions N/A Not available
+APV=Annual Purchasing Volume in billions based on self-reported data

 Click logo for website

 |1|| || Irving, TX|| Curt Nonomaque|| $100bb |